eric-khoury/i18n_hover_keys/README.md

 # I18nHoverKeys

-### A Rails extension that reveals translation keys when hovering over translated text, empowering QA teams and non-developers to identify the exact keys used in the interface.
+### A Rails extension that reveals translation keys when hovering over translated text

 ## Usage